cloudtransformer/git-extensions/README.md

 ## Installation

 If you are using Mac OSX, then run the following command from the root of the repository using terminal or any other command line interface.
-This will copy the common folder and five scripts to your bin folder and make them globally executable.
+This will copy the common folder and five scripts to your bin folder.

 	./install/mac

+If you are using Windows, then run the following command from the root of the repository using Git Bash or any other command line interface.
+This will copy the common folder and five scripts to your System32 folder.
+Please note that the extension scripts will only run under applications such as Git Bash.

+	install\windows.bat

 ## Usage